Cinnamon Swirl Bread with Sweet Cinnamon Butter was originally published in 2011. Updated in 2023 with new content and photos.

 - 4 tablespoons sugar divided

-- 2 cups milk
+- 2 cups milk (whole is best)

-- 5 tablespoons shortening or butter
+- 5 tablespoons unsalted butter, soft

-- 8-12 cups flour approximately*
+- 8-10 cups flour approximately*

 Filling for cinnamon swirl bread and cinnamon butter:

-- 1 cup sugar
+- 1 cup granulated sugar

-- 1/2 cup brown sugar
+- 1/2 cup brown sugar (light or dark)

-- 3 Tablespoons cinnamon
+- 3 tablespoons cinnamon

 Sweet Cinnamon Butter: